Ryflx/XPresser/docs/blueprint.md

 - The field extraction process now attempts multiple methods to retrieve fields, improving reliability across different page structures.
 - The popup now provides better feedback to the user when field loading is delayed or unsuccessful.
 - The Value text box now accepts comma-separated numbers, which are automatically parsed and handled correctly for numeric operations.
+- When using the TableRow feature, select container nodes as parent nodes to generate proper table structures.

 ## Future Updates